ArcBlock/abtnode-docs/src/blocklet/core-blocklets/index.md

 ArcBlock software:

 - ABT Wallet and ABT DID protocol
-- Forge, which allows dApps to use publicly verifiable decentralized ledgers
+- Forge, which allows DApps to use publicly verifiable decentralized ledgers